Igor Bišćan: Liverpool

 As a Liverpool player, he also made a cameo appearance in the film Goal!, scoring a header in the final match of the film when Liverpool were playing Newcastle United.

 Panathinaikos

 Following the termination of his contract with the Reds, on 15 June 2005, Bišćan signed for major Greek club Panathinaikos.
 During his two years in Athens, he made 36 appearances and scored 3 goals.
-Unfortunately, Bišćan had a major decline in his game, disappointing both fans and the club owners.
+Bišćan had a major decline in his game, disappointing both fans and the club owners.
 On 1 June 2007, Bišćan's contract expired and the club showed no interest in renewing his contract, making him a free agent again.

 Return to Dinamo Zagreb

 Bišćan spent the next six months resting from football and mostly avoiding the high public interest shown in him.
 During this time, he was regularly approached by Dinamo Zagreb director Zdravko Mamić, who was interested in bringing Bišćan back to his home club.
 After months of negotiations, Bišćan finally signed contract on 3 December 2007.
 Although he was criticized for his lacking performances by the fans, Bišćan rose to become the captain of the club after the departure of Luka Modrić to Tottenham Hotspur.
 Following his return, Dinamo played for two consecutive seasons in UEFA Cup group stages, also winning two domestic league titles and two Croatian Cup titles.

 On 19 April 2011, it was announced by unconfirmed reports that Bišćan has been scheduled for an operation on a joint that could spell the end of his career.
 Luckily, Bišćan opted to continue playing football and end his career at Dinamo.
 In April 2012, he terminated his contract with the club.